Home

 Baby Clothing

-A public health nutrition program for income-eligible women who are pregnant or has a baby, infant, or child up to the age of five.
+A public health nutrition program for income-eligible infants and children up to age 5, pregnant, postpartum, and breastfeeding women.
 WIC provides nutrition education to help make healthy eating choices, breastfeeding education for expectant and new mothers looking to learn more about their infant nutrition options, referrals to connect families with quality medical care and other community services, and food benefits to help families purchase nutritious groceries at participating businesses statewide.

 Categories